 Convert Kilocoulomb to Coulomb (kC to C)

 Kilocoulomb (kC) and Coulomb (C) are both units of electric charge.
 With the conversion form below, you can effortlessly and accurately convert kilocoulomb to coulomb.
-This free online calculator tool makes it simple and easy to perform the conversion from kC to C.
+This free online calculator tool makes it simple and easy to perform the conversion from kC unit to the C unit.

 kC